microsoft/Video_Call_MOS/README.md

 https://challenge.blob.core.windows.net/video-call-mos/video_call_mos_dataset.zip

 The dataset contains 10 reference videos and 1467 degraded videos that were transmitted via Microsoft Teams calls and contain various typical video call distortions.
-It also includes crowdsourced subjective video MOS ratings (see paper for more info).
+It also includes [P.910 Crowd](https://github.com/microsoft/P.910) subjective video MOS ratings (see paper for more info).

 ## Evaluating
 To evaluate the default VCM or a newly trained model, the following script can be run.
 It also plots correlation diagrams and per-frame MOS predictions and compares the results to VMAF.
 The path variables `data_dir` and `csv_file` within the script need to be updated before executing.
 The script is using the pre-computed VMAF features and alignment indices loaded from CSV files as inputs to the VCM model.
 For a new dataset, new CSV files can be written by using the `run_video_call_mos_on_dataset.py` script (see [Model inference](#Model-inference)).
 Further, note that the provided dataset is a subset of the one presented in the paper and the results slightly differ.